eljabbaryhicham/Portfolio_/README.md

 ### Production Deployment (Vercel)

 When deploying to Vercel, you must set all the environment variables listed in `.env.example` in your Vercel project's **Settings > Environment Variables** section.
-This includes both the `NEXT_PUBLIC_` variables and all the secret keys (Firebase Admin, Cloudinary, Resend, etc.).
+This includes both the `NEXT_PUBLIC_` variables and all the server-side secret keys (Firebase Admin, Cloudinary, Resend, etc.).

+**Important**: Do not commit your `.env.local` file to Git.
+It contains sensitive credentials and is already included in the `.gitignore` file.

 ---